-* Starter Estate Planning Bundle (including Legal Specialist Credits – CA) *
+* Starter Estate Planning Bundle (including Legal Specialist Credits – CA) *(OnDemand Streaming or Recorded Packages)

 Audio program! (check our CLE Programs page for live versions)